Ways to Make Your Pool Area Safer

 Depth markers can be helpful to judge the depth of the water.
 As a general rule, you should never dive or jump into water less than 6 feet deep.
 Swimmers should never be allowed to jump or dive into the water with other swimmers, pool toys, or other objects nearby.

-At Salvador Phillips, PLLC, we hope you and your loved ones enjoy a safe and fun summer.
+At Salvador Law Group, we hope you and your loved ones enjoy a safe and fun summer.
 If you are injured, however, our Phoenix personal injury attorneys are standing by to help.
 Our team is available 24/7 to answer your questions.
 We are strong supporters of client-centric advocacy, so you can trust that your concerns and goals are our highest priority.